 An icon is a "meeting place" between the holy person (depicted) and the person.
-When an iconographer creates and icon they are said to "write and icon", not paint it.
+When an iconographer creates an icon, they are said to "write an icon", not paint it.
 This is because the creating of icons is a prayerful exercise in humility before God.